Manish46739/Book_Review_Service/README.md

 - The `/books` GET endpoint is cached in Redis for 60 seconds.
 - Adding a new book clears the cache.
 - If Redis is offline, the app will still work (cache is bypassed).
+- To check if caching is working:
+  1. Call `GET /books` once (should be a cache miss, data from MongoDB).
+  2. Call again (should be a cache hit, data from Redis).
+  3. Use `redis-cli keys *` to see the `books` key in Redis.

 ---